menu cross down-arrow up-arrow

 Pure luxury in Moorea

-Whether you choose to lay about on the sun lounges on the deck, sipping an ice cold drink and getting stuck into that long awaited holiday novel a bungalow stay is a must.
+Whether you choose to lay about on the sun lounges on the deck, sipping an ice-cold drink, and getting stuck into that long-awaited holiday novel a bungalow stay is a must.

-You can throw on some snorkeling gear provided by the resort to go and explore the kaleidoscope of coral and colourful fish below.
+You can throw on some snorkeling gear provided by the resort to go and explore the kaleidoscope of coral and colorful fish below.
 Whatever you do you must include a stay in an overwater bungalow on your visit to Moorea.

 Love Island destinations?
 You’ll Love the Exuma Cays in the Bahamas